bquijada/microservice/README.md

 How to receive Data:

-Once the client has sent a request by sending the json object containing language and text to the server, the server will send back a response as a string.
-This string will be the translated text.
-The code to receive this text will be:
+Once the client has sent a request by sending the json object containing language and text to the server, the server will send back a response as a json object with one property, "text".
+The value will be the translated text.
+The code on the client side to receive this text will be:

-result = socket.recv_string()
+result = socket.recv_json()